Metaphor's Algebra

 stoper

-Tamari - The Sleeve (Pipe) and the Stock Market
+MA1: Tamari - The Cylinder and the Stock Market.
+Added January 2000.

 Ben Tamari

-The Sleeve (Torus) seperator The speculative index of Tel-Aviv stock market (1980-2007) seperator The Sleeve (Pipe) Model for the stock markets.
+The Cylinder The speculative index of the Tel-Aviv Stock Market (1980-2007) ● The Cylinder model for the stock markets.

-Conjecture The mathematical foundations of the speculative stock markets is Pappus's (or Pascal's Theorem) and Desargues's Theorems:
+Hypothesis: The mathematical foundations of speculative stock markets are Pappus' Theorem (or Pascal's Theorem) and Desargues' Theorem:

-Application of Pappus (Hexagon) Theorem on The Speculative Cycle of Tel Aviv Stock Exchange
+Application of the Pappus (Hexagon) Theorem on the speculative cycles of the Tel Aviv Stock Exchange.

 Pappus theorem